rjl-websites/20250118-richardlyon.net-hugo/content/projects/_index.md

 ---
-title: Projects
+title: My Projects
 draft: false
 ---

-These are my projects.
+I have an eclectic set of interests.